Asymptotics of the partition function for $\beta$-ensembles at high temperature: Parameter continuity of the equilibrium measure

 \section{Parameter continuity of the equilibrium measure}

 We want to conclude about the asymptotic expansion of $\log\mcal{Z}_N\left[V_{G,\phi}\right]$ for a smooth $\phi,$ by inserting the asymptotic expansion of the linear statistics of Theorem \ref{asymptotic correlators} in Lemma \ref{interpolation}.
-In order to make that step rigorous, it is necessary to prove that all the linear statistics integrated with respect to the probability measure $\mbb{P}_N^{V_{G,\phi,t}}$ with $t\in[0,1]$, when integrating them with respect to $t$, yield a definite and finite integral.
-Since all the quantities depend on $t$ through $\mu_{V_{G,\phi,t}}$, we first prove a continuity result for $t\mapsto\rho_{V_{G,\phi,t}}$.
-The result that we are going to prove does not depend on the specificity of the Gaussian potential so in the following, we set $V_{\phi,t}:x\mapsto V(x)+t\phi(x)$ with $V$ satisfying the assumptions \ref{assumptions}.
+In order to make that step rigorous, it is necessary to prove that all the linear statistics integrated with respect to the probability measure $\mbb{P}_N^{V_{G,\phi,t}}$ with $t\in[0,1]$ and then $\diff t$, yield a definite and finite integral.
+Since all the quantities depend on $t$ through the equilibrium measure $\mu_{V_{G,\phi,t}}$, we first prove a continuity result for $t\mapsto\rho_{V_{G,\phi,t}}$.
+The result that we are going to prove does not depend on the specificity of the quadratic potential so in the following, we set $V_{\phi,t}:x\mapsto V(x)+t\phi(x)$ with $V$ satisfying the assumptions \ref{assumptions}.